Ma-i: Documentary sources

 The Chinese and Bruneian records both describe trade relations with Ma-i.

 Ma-i is first mentioned in Volume 186 of the official history of the Song dynasty, which lists Ma-i among the southern sea nations with whom Chinese merchants traded in the year 971 AD (the fourth year of Kai Bao of Song).
 The document describes the government's efforts to regulate and tax this "luxurious" trade.
 Historian William Henry Scott describes this entry as "the first positive reference to political states in or near the Philippines."

-Ma-i could be possibly mentioned earlier since the Arabic author Al Ya'akubi, writing in 800, recorded that the kingdom of Musa (Muja, which is old Brunei) was in alliance with the kingdom of Mayd (Ma-i), against the Chinese Empire, which they waged war against.
+Ma-i is also speculated to be the older kingdom of Mayd, documented by 9th century Arab geographer and historian Al-Ya'qubi to be allied with kingdom of Muja (Brunei) against the China, which they waged war against.

 In 1980, historian Robert Nicholl argued that the nation of "Maidh", referred to in the 10th-century records of the Sultanate of Brunei, refers to Ma-i, although Scott does not recognize this as a positive identification.

 Later references to Ma-i, all describing trade, include: